 Once they are splinted, you will need to get a special floss threader to floss between those teeth.
 Be especially diligent about your dental hygiene with a splint, because otherwise your gum disease will return and you could not only loose that tooth, but many others.

 If your gum disease isn’t as stable as you originally thought, than a splint won’t be possible and you’ll probably lose that tooth.
-If that happens, than a dental implant will be a good option.
+If that happens, then a dental implant will be a good option.
 Depending on the condition of the adjacent teeth, you might want to also look into a dental bridge.